navining/cuda-raytracing/README.md

 ## Resources

-[**RAI**]([rai-project.github.io/rai](https://rai-project.github.io/rai)): The RAI client allows one to interact with a cluster of machine to submit and evaluate code.
+[**RAI**](https://rai-project.github.io/rai): The RAI client allows one to interact with a cluster of machine to submit and evaluate code.

-[Nvidia Performance Tools](https://github.com/cwpearson/nvidia-performance-tools#nvidia-performance-tools): NVIDIA Nsight Systems and Nsight Compute
+[**Nvidia Performance Tools**](https://github.com/cwpearson/nvidia-performance-tools#nvidia-performance-tools): NVIDIA Nsight Systems and Nsight Compute

 ## Application